vitiral/trfl/README.md

   the sector.
 The WH does not need to check types or do any other special operation.
 It simply updates it's `freeBitmap` as data is written.
   - Startup will check for non-agreement.
-If the final slot is marked as "free" but is not set to all `1`'s, then it will assume power loss and mark it as non-free.
+If the final slot is marked as "free" but is not set to all `0`'s, then it will assume power loss and mark it as non-free.
-  - Note: No references to data are set before that data has been written.

 ## The Garbage Collector (GC)
-The GC runs more than 1 (probably 2 or more)  "block erasures" in front of the WH, moving non-deleted data to the write head and erasing blocks.
+The GC runs more than 1 (probably 2 or more) sectors in front of the WH, moving non-deleted data to the write head and erasing blocks.
 After all data in a sector has been moved, it clears the `finalGCRunning` flag.

 The GC knows how to determine the size of a node.
-It simply scans the sector for living nodes, knowing where they are by using their lengths.
+It simply scans the sector for non-deleted nodes, knowing where they are by using their lengths.

 ## Data Corruption
 TODO: Data corruption is a real problem for storage systems.
 This section should